Ingetraut Dahlberg: Founding “International Society for Knowledge Organization (ISKO)

 Next to managing ISKO's head-organization Dahlberg also assisted in the creation of ISKO's national chapters.
-She took an active part in the organization of international conferences evry other year and also in the German conferences in the intermediate years.
+She took an active part in the organization of international conferences every other year and also in the German conferences in the intermediate years.
 She helped editing and published respective proceedings volumes (e.g.).

 Retracting from official positions

 At the age of 70 and because of health problems, Ingetraut Dahlberg retired from her official positions in 1997.
 In 1998 she left Frankfurt for Bad König, a spa town in the eastern Odenwald mountain area, 75 km south of Frankfurt.

 She transferred her INDEKS publishing house to the Ergon Verlag in Würzburg.
 Charles Gilreath from Texas A&M University became the new editor-in-chief for Knowledge Organization and Hanne Albrechtsen from Denmark became the new ISKO president for the rest of Dahlberg's elected time.
 Her special library of classification, terminology and information science literature went to the Maastricht McLuhan Institute for Digital Culture and Knowledge Organization, directed by Prof. Dr. Kim H. Veltman.
 Nevertheless, she remained engaged with her main occupational concern via contacts, publications, and lectures.